 Full text is not in this repository.

 The Labour government has strived to reduce poverty and inequality over the last decade – with mixed results.
 Overall poverty levels have fallen but the numbers in 'deep' poverty have increased.
 And while income and wealth inequalities have grown more slowly in the last ten years than in the previous decade, Britain is still a more unequal place today than when Labour took power.

 |Additional Information:||Item entitled 'Response' by Jon Cruddas and Jonathan Rutherford, appears on p.40-49.|

-|Research Areas:||Media & Performing Arts > Media & Performing Arts|
+|Research Areas:||A. > School of Media and Performing Arts|

-|Deposited On:||15 Feb 2010 12:22|
+|Date Deposited:||15 Feb 2010 12:22|

 Actions (login required)